omermertkaya/Trampoline-Unity/README.md

-# Let's Jump with Charater
+# Let's Jump with Character

 Dont forget.
 You could add box-collider2d at your trampoline.
 Trampoline have animator.
 And Animator is working with your jump function.